 “Nothing prepares you for this disease.
 No one is prepared for the isolation.
 Friends disappear because the person they knew is no longer there.
 The caregiver gets trapped with the patient.
 It is very lonely and isolating,” notes Comer.
 Support groups don’t work for everyone – either because they are not age appropriate or because the cost to replace yourself for time away from the patient is prohibitive.
 It’s really a double-edged sword,” she conveys.

 However, being an advocate has helped Comer.
-“You have to have to shift the paradigm of defeat by ‘flipping the pain.’
+“You have to shift the paradigm of defeat by ‘flipping the pain.’
 Alzheimer’s disease is going to win.
 It will take my husband, but it will not take me.
 I’m going to fight for the next generation.”

 What are your thoughts about the untold truth of Alzheimer’s?
 What about the reality of the disease do you want others to know?
 Share your stories in the comments below.